praxis/praxis/reference/resource-definitions.md

   }
 }
 {% endhighlight %}

-The `payload` method applies to both resource definitions and actions, with the same rules as apply to `params`.

 Note that unlike other frameworks like Rails and Sinatra, Praxis explicitly distinguishes payload parameters from URL parameters (path and query string